PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

     This configuration has some special options that can be used to create a block device on the SPIFI FLASH.
 NOTE:  CONFIG_LPC43_SPIFI=y must also be defined to enable SPIFI setup support:

-      CONFIG_SPIFI_BLKDRVR - Enable to create a block driver on the SPFI device.
-      CONFIG_SPIFI_DEVNO - SPIFI minor device number.
-The SPFI device will be at /dev/ramN, where N is the value of CONFIG_SPIFI_DEVNO.
-        Default: 0.
-      CONFIG_SPIFI_RDONLY - Create a read only device on SPIFI.
+    SPIFI device geometry:

       CONFIG_SPIFI_OFFSET - Offset the beginning of the block driver this many bytes into the device address space.
+This offset must be an exact multiple of the erase block size (CONFIG_SPIFI_BLKSIZE).
 Default 0.
-      CONFIG_SPIFI_BLKSIZE - The size of one block.
-SPIFI is not block oriented, so most any size of the block used in the SPIFI block device can be used.
-NOTE: FAT will support only sector sizes of 512, 1024, 2048, or 4096.
-Default: 512 CONFIG_SPIFI_NBLOCKS - The number of blocks in the file system, each of size CONFIG_SPIFI_BLKSIZE.
-The end of the file system will be at device offset:
-          CONFIG_SPIFI_OFFSET + CONFIG_SPIFI_BLKSIZE*CONFIG_SPIFI_NBLOCKS
-        The must assure that this does offset does not go beyond the end of the FLASH memory.
+     CONFIG_SPIFI_BLKSIZE - The size of one device erase block.
+If not defined then the driver will try to determine the correct erase block size by examining that data returned from spifi_initialize (which sometimes seems bad).

+    Other SPIFI options

+      CONFIG_SPIFI_SECTOR512 - If defined, then the driver will report a more FAT friendly 512 byte sector size and will manage the read-modify-write operations on the larger erase block.
+      CONFIG_SPIFI_READONLY - Define to support only read-only operations.